-Camps can be a fun way for children to make friends, learn new skills, and spend time
+Summer camps can be a chance for children and teens to make friends, learn new skills, and spend time

 How will the camp help children follow coronavirus safety rules?

-Camps should have age-appropriate ways to help children practice healthy hygiene, stay a
+Camps should have age-appropriate ways to help children practice hand hygiene, stay a

 safe distance from others, and wear

-cloth face coverings (if they are over age 2) whenever possible and practical.
+face masks whenever possible and practical.
 This can be a challenge, especially for younger campers, so they will need a lot of reminders.
-Staff should also be practicing these safety rules, including wearing cloth face coverings and supplying hand

 Will most activities be indoors or outside?